Who We Are

 At Creative Narrations, we see stories as an essential resource to bring about change for marginalized populations.
 We believe that the process of storytelling can lead to self-discovery, strengthening relationships, and building power.
 Founded in 2001, our mission is to support organizations with a wide range of multimedia tools to document the voices and images of change.

-- Jennifer Nowicki-Clark joined Creative Narrations as a co-director in 2007 after many years of fruitful collaborations.
-Jennifer worked as an instructor, program coordinator and technology trainer in adult education since 2000.
-Currently based in Oakland, California, she received her BA in Sociology from Boston College and her Masters degree in Linguistics from the University of Arizona.
-She has taught digital storytelling to a wide variety of groups, including university students in China in 2007.
-Jen has also coordinated the production of several program documentaries, including We Are Adult Education and Refugee Journeys in Tucson, Arizona.
-She enjoys printmaking, photography and cooking spicy food.
+- Jennifer Nowicki-Clark has been co-director of Creative Narrations since 2006.
+Before that, Jennifer worked for ten years in Adult Education as a student leadership coordinator and instructor for ESL, Technology, Civics and GED classes.
+She received her BA in Sociology from Boston College and her Masters degree in Linguistics from the University of Arizona.
+Currently based in Tucson, Arizona with her husband and two boys, she has taught digital storytelling to a wide variety of groups nationally and internationally.
+Jen has also coordinated the production of several program documentaries, including We Are Adult Education and Refugee Journeys.

 - Josh Schachter is a photographer, visual storyteller, educator, and community activist who has worked for organizations throughout the U.S. to document issues from urban revitalization to food security.
 His images have been published internationally in books, magazines, newspapers, films and web sites, in venues ranging from the New York Times to the Navajo Times.
 Josh earned a master's degree in environment management at the Yale School of Forestry and Environment Studies, where he explored how urban youth could use photography to share their own lives and perspectives.
 Over the past decade he has taught documentary photography to youth, teachers, neighborhood groups, and nonprofit organizations in places ranging from New Delhi to Nigeria.
 Since 2005 he has developed a passion for digital storytelling and has facilitated digital storytelling workshops in the US and abroad.